Rule 3745-40-01 | Definitions.

 (b) The nitrogen that will be added in other forms.

-(2) "Non-traditional feedstocks", "NTFs", or "alternative feedstocks" means organic materials not listed under the definition of "feedstocks" in this rule, used in anaerobic digestion for the purpose of producing energy from methane generation.
+(3) "Non-traditional feedstocks", "NTFs", or "alternative feedstocks" means organic materials not listed under the definition of "feedstocks" in this rule, used in anaerobic digestion for the purpose of producing energy from methane generation, and approved for use by Ohio EPA.

-(4) "Nuisance odor" means an emission of any gas, vapor, aerosol or combination thereof from the management of sewage sludge or biosolids, in whatever quantities, that causes, either alone or in reaction with other air contaminants, injurious effects to public health or the environment or unreasonable interference with the comfortable enjoyment of life or property.
+(5) "Nuisance odor" means an emission of any gas, vapor, aerosol or combination thereof from the management of sewage sludge or biosolids, in any quantity, that causes, either alone or in reaction with other air contaminants, injurious effects to public health or the environment or unreasonable interference with the comfortable enjoyment of life or property.

 (O) "Occupied structure" means any house, building, outbuilding, mobile home, recreational vehicle, tent, or other structure or shelter, or any portion thereof, to which any of the following applies: